IBM-Cloud/vpc-instance-extension/README.md

    git clone https://github.ibm.com/portfolio-solutions/vpc-instance-extension
    cd vpc-instance-extension
    ```
-3. Copy the configuration file and set the values to match your environment. *Check the comments above each environment variable for more information*
+3. Copy the configuration file and set the values to match your environment. *Check the comments above each environment variable for more information*.
    ```sh
    cp .env.template .env
    edit .env
    ```
+   You need to set values for all the environment variables.
 Provide the `IAM_API_KEY` of the user who will be executing the scripts as the resources will be created under their user account.
 4. Load the values into the current shell
    ```sh
    source .env